Dyslecix-Dev/github-tutorial/README.md

 - `git add` - Adds changes to files to the staging area.
 - `git blame` - Displays the contents of a file, which lines were modified, and the author of those modifications.
+- `git clone` - Creates a copy of a repo in your local directory.
 - `git commit` - Creates a commit of the staged changes.
   - `-a` - A flag that stages all files that have been modified and deleted, but not newly created files.
   - `-m` - A flag that uses the following text as the commit message.
+- `git fetch` - Downloads changes in a remote repository.
+- `git merge` - Merges the changes from one branch into another branch.
+- `git pull` - Downloads changes in a remote repository and merges them into your local repository.
 - `git push` - Transfers commits from your local repository to a remote repository.

 ## Notes